The pricing of domain names is part art, part science. Some of the factors that we consider include:

 Proper trademark scanning and analysis is a very time consuming and expensive process that can only be correctly done with knowledge of the specific circumstances you are in, including what business you will be operating in, what countries you will serve, and other factors.
 It is well beyond the scope of our capabilities and expertise to provide such analysis, even if we knew something about your business situation (which we don't).
 Any domain name reseller that tells you otherwise doesn't understand trademark law very well.

-So, please understand that it is 100% your responsibility as the Buyer to verify that the name you are considering is available to be used for the purpose you envision for it.
-To be the most thorough, we recommend you consult a lawyer or intellectual property expert to obtain a detailed analysis of the suitability of a given name for your purposes.
+So, please understand that it is 100% your responsibility as the Buyer to verify that the domain name you may be considering is available to be used for the purpose you envision for it.
+To be the most thorough, we recommend you consult a trademark lawyer or intellectual property expert to obtain a detailed analysis of the suitability of a given name for your purposes.

 We also recommend that you do some reading about the basics of trademark law in your country.
 If you will be doing business in the United States, a good starter source for US trademark law can be found on the USPTO site (US Patent and Trademark Office), including this trademark tutorial.